pdc/wezza/README.md

 I also had planned to turn the temperature and rain data in the forecast in to bar charts using Raphaël or similar.

+A real production app wouild use a CDN to serve its static assets.